MagaliDrumare/Implement-Photo-Library-Detection-App-Using-Apple-Core-ML-/README.md

         }
         // put the selected image in the photo container photoImageView self.photoImageView.image = pickedImage
-        // apply to the pickedImage the processImage function that apply to each image the CoreML API with GoogLeNetPlaces model processImage(image:pickedImage)
+        // apply to the pickedImage the processImage function that apply
+        //to each image the CoreML API with GoogLeNetPlaces model processImage(image:pickedImage)
     }